Richard-Constantine/JavaFX-BinarySearchTree-Animation/README.md

 # JavaFX-BinarySearchTree-Animation

-BST_Ver 1.0 is an application that building a binary search tree and displays it in an animated way.
-The user can implement that by entering numbers manually / upload a text file with the numbers.
-Also the user can search for the node in a given tree and print all tree traversals (PreOrder, InOrder and PostOrder.)
+BST_Ver 1.0 is an application that building a binary search tree and displays it in an animated way. the user can implement That by entering numbers manually / upload a text file with the numbers. also the user can search for the node in a given tree And print all tree traversals (PreOrder, InOrder and PostOrder.)

 **Tree Depth 5**